sebastianwied/todoList/README.md

 This was just for debugging.
 Enter a date and press the "Current date" button and it will change "todays" date.
 ### Exiting:
 When nothing is selected, press 'q'!

+# Next
+Recurring tasks on specific days of the week (every m,t,w for example)

+Better date inputting?
+Keywords etc

+Tagging and sorting